edgexfoundry/edgex-docs/docs_src/getting-started/tools/Ch-CommandLineInterface.md

 - By using inline parameters
 - Or using interactive mode.

-Some of the request bodies could contain a lot parameters and writing all them in one single line may not be convenient.
-For these cases, the interactive mode used/or not altogether with inline parameters could be more convenient.
+Some of the request bodies contain a lot of parameters and specifying them in one single line is not convenient.
+For these cases, using the interactive mode with or without inline parameters parameters would be more convenient.

 Updating EdgeX objects via the CLI can done in two ways:
  - By providing a file that contains the update API request body that would normally be used in the API call
- - Or by providing just the name of the object and, if the object with such name exists, enter into editor mode with the preloaded request body where you can change/edit just the fields that need to be modified.
+ - Or by providing just the name of the object.
+If the object with such name exists, the CLI opens an editor with a preloaded request body from the retrieved values, allowing you to change/edit desired fields (except the name and ID).

 The available CLI capabilities, commands and option flags are too many to share here.
 Use –help with the CLI to get more information.